chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble/rising-bubble.rst

 --------------------------

 - Parameter file: ``examples/multiphysics/rising-bubble/rising_bubble.prm``
-- Python file to generate plot: ``examples/multiphysics/rising-bubble/rising_bubble.py``
+- Postprocessing python script: ``examples/multiphysics/rising-bubble/rising_bubble.py``

 -----------------------
 Description of the Case
 -----------------------

-A circular bubble with density of 100 and kinematic viscosity of 0.01 (all the units in this example are dimensionless) is defined at an initial location (0.5, 0.5) in a rectangular column filled with a denser fluid (with a density of 1000 and kinematic viscosity of 0.01).
+A circular bubble with density of :math:`100` and kinematic viscosity of :math:`0.01` (all the units in this example are dimensionless) is defined at an initial location :math:`(0.5, 0.5)` in a rectangular column filled with a denser fluid (with a density of :math:`1000` and kinematic viscosity of :math:`0.01`).
 At :math:`t = 0` the bubble is released to rise inside the denser fluid column.
 The corresponding parameter file is
 ``rising-bubble.prm``.

 The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane: